emanemair/juice_machine/README.md

 <strong> the  properties of a cash register. </strong> <br/>
-&nbsp; &nbsp;  The cash register has some cash on &nbsp; &nbsp; hand, it accepts the amount from the customer, and if the amount deposited is more &nbsp; &nbsp; than the cost of the item, then—if possible—the cash register returns the change.
+&nbsp; &nbsp;  The cash register has some cash on hand, it accepts the amount from the customer, and if the amount deposited is more &nbsp; &nbsp; than the cost of the item, then—if possible—the cash register returns the change.
 &nbsp; &nbsp;For simplicity, we assume that the user deposits at least the amount of money for the &nbsp; &nbsp;product.
 The cash register should also be able to show the juice machine’s owner &nbsp; &nbsp;the amount of money in the register at any given time.
-The following class defines the &nbsp; &nbsp;properties of a cash register.
+The following class defines the &nbsp; &nbsp;properties of a cash register. you can find the declration and implementation of cashRegister class in (cash_register.h and imp.cpp)  file  <br/>

+<strong> the  properties of a dispenser. </strong> <br/>
+The dispenser releases the selected item if it is not empty.
+The dispenser functionality :
+1.show the number of items in the dispenser and the cost of the item.
+2. decrease the number of product item once the customer make a sale process

+ you can find the declration and implementation of dispenserType class in (dispenser_type.h and imp.cpp)  file  <br/>